kylepg/node/modules/nba-feeds/README.md

 ```
 This feed contains the full boxscore for a game.
 Updates occur in real time during live games.
 NOTE: Removed from this feed are the team season averages.
 This can now be found in a separate feed.
 The Last Meeting
-information has also been moved out of this feed and into the Team Schedule feed
+information has also been moved out of this feed and into the Team Schedule feed.
 ##### Standings
 ```js
 standings({league, seasonYear, leagueId})
 ```
 This feed is produced when standings are available for the given season for the designated league.
 Updated every time a
 game ends, or standings are changed.
-This feed is only generated for preseason and regular season
+This feed is only generated for preseason and regular season.
 ##### Playoff Bracket
 ```js
 playoffBracket({league, seasonYear, leagueId})